 We have developed global small and global medium displacement gasoline engine families to improve fuel economy and emissions.
 These engine families include three and four cylinder turbocharged versions (the global small engine family also has three and four cylinder naturally aspirated variants).
 Each engine family features a modular approach using a shared cylinder design (allowing for different engine configuration, displacements, efficiency and power outputs).
 Each is based on a specific cylinder configuration which provides important synergies for the engine development (common combustion development and common design layout) and for manufacturing (common machining, assembly features and components and subsystems).
-When fully deployed these engine families will cover a large range of vehicle applications and introduce features and technologies such as direct fuel injection, downsizing, integrated exhaust manifold, Multiair variable valve lift, turbocharging, and cooled exhaust gas recirculation.
-All of these features enable the engine families to be competitive among small and medium displacement engines with respect to fuel consumption, performance, weight and noise, vibration and harshness ("NVH") behavior.
+These engine families are fully deployed and cover a large range of vehicle applications and include features and technologies such as direct fuel injection, downsizing, integrated exhaust manifold, MultiAir variable valve lift, turbocharging, and cooled exhaust gas recirculation.
+All of these features enable the engine families to be competitive among small and medium displacement engines with respect to fuel consumption, performance, weight and noise, vibration and harshness behavior.